6th October 2022

 When it comes to borrowing money, there are plenty of services available to help you do so.
 From personal loans to credit cards to Buy Now, Pay Later (BNPL), the number of options available at your fingertips grows bigger every day.
 Much like choosing a bubble tea flavour, the choice overload to find the best financial option could become overwhelming.

-This article aims to break down the advantages and disadvantages of both BNPL services and personal loans and clear the air around which one could be the borrowing option for you.
+This article explains the advantages and disadvantages of BNPL services and personal loans and clarifies which one could be the best borrowing option for you.

 On this page: